 Distribution of this information to anyone other than the original recipient and that party's advisers is unauthorised.
 Any reproduction of these materials, in whole or in part, or the divulgence of any of its contents, without the prior consent of Laminar Capital is prohibited.
-Any securities recommendation or comments (including an opinion) containment in this document is general advice only and does not take into account your personal objectives, financial situation or needs.
+Any securities recommendation or comments (including an opinion) contained in this document is general advice only and does not take into account your personal objectives, financial situation or needs.
 Laminar Capital is not acting in a fiduciary capacity.
 Recommendations or statements of opinion expressed may change without notice.
 You should not act on a recommendation or statement of opinion without first considering the appropriateness of the general advice to your personal circumstances or consulting your investment advisor to determine whether the recommendation or statement of opinion is appropriate for your investment objectives, financial situation or needs.

 Laminar Capital believes that the information contained in this document is accurate when issued.
-Laminar Capital does not warrant that the information contained herein is accurate, reliable, complete or up-to-date, and, to the fullest extent permitted by law, disclaims all liability of Laminar Capital and its Associates for any loss or damage suffered by any person by reason of the the use by that person of, or their reliance on, any information contained in this document or any error or defect in this document, whether arising from the negligence of Laminar Capital or its Associates or otherwise.
-No action should be taken on the basis of or in reliance on the information, opinions or conclusions contained in this document.
+Laminar Capital does not warrant that the information contained herein is accurate, reliable, complete or up-to-date, and, to the fullest extent permitted by law, disclaims all liability of Laminar Capital and its Associates for any loss or damage suffered by any person by reason of the use by that person of, or their reliance on, any information contained in this document or any error or defect in this document, whether arising from the negligence of Laminar Capital or its Associates or otherwise.
+No action should be taken on the hasis of or in reliance on the information, opinions or conclusions contained in this document.

 Laminar Capital acts as principal when we buy and sell fixed interest securities in the secondary markets.
 The yield that we quote to you incorporates any margin that we may receive.
 The margin is the difference between the price at which we, as principal, buy the security and the price at which we sell the security to you.
-Laminar Capital may also receive also receive also receive as the security and the price at which we sell the security to you.
-Laminar Capital may also receive also placement fees from Issuers for distributions securities on their behalf.
+Laminar Capital may also receive placement fees from Issuers for distributing securities on their behalf.

 This document is not, and is not intended to be, an offer or invitation for subscription or sale, or a recommendation, with respect to any securities, nor is it to form the basis of any contract or commitment.
 This document does not purport to identify the nature of the specific market or other risks associated with these products.
 Before entering into any transaction in relation to the products, the investor should ensure that it fully understands the terms of the products and the transaction, relevant risk factors, the nature and extent of the investor's risk of loss and the nature of the contractual relationship into which the investor is entering.
-Prior to investing in these products, an investor should determine, based on its own independent review and such professional advice as it deem appropriate, the economic risks and merits, the legal, tax accounting characteristics and risk, and the consequences of an investment in them.
+Prior to investing in these products, an investor should determine, based on its own independent review and such professional advice as it deems appropriate, the economic risks and merits, the legal, tax accounting characteristics and risk, and the consequences of an investor.
 This is not a substantive commentary or analysis by Laminar Capital and has not been prepared as a research product or comments by a research analyst.